Montimage/mmt-security/readme.md

 # MMT-Security

+This repository contains the following folders:

+- `src` : C code of mmt-security
+- `rules`: 2 sample rules in xml files and their encoded in C code
+- `check`: sample pcap files and expected results to validate mmt-security
+- `doc`: documentation
+- `test`: diversity of testing code

-This repository contains mmt-security toolset:
+The repository contains mmt-security toolset:

 - `compile_rule`: encode .xml rules into a shared library (file .so)
 - `rule_info`: get information of one or all encoded rules